ABOUT ME:

 I love travelling - exploring new places is where I feel most free.
 I love immersing myself in different cultures, discovering new experiences, and embracing opportunities that push me beyond the familiar.

-I nurture my creativity in many forms: through art, music, film, reading, and spending time in nature.
+I nurture my creativity in many forms: through art, music, film, movement, reading, and spending time in nature.

-Professional qualifications and training:
+Qualifications and training:

-• Trauma informed practitioner diploma
+• Trauma informed practitioner certificate

 • Mental health and the body - treating trauma